 The ACR offers members a number of resources to assist with various insurance problems and inquiries.
-Below is a list of tools and frequently asked questions for approaching some of the most common insurance and payment issues.
-If you would like assistance with an issue not listed below, please contact email@example.com.
+Below there are tools and frequently asked questions for approaching some of the most common insurance and payment issues.
+If you would like assistance with an issue not included below, please contact firstname.lastname@example.org.
 To view the current top insurance advocacy issues, please visit our current issues page.

 These letters can be used as templates to assist in getting approval for off label uses that are common in rheumatology practice.